JuliaAI/Imbalance.jl/paper.md

 - Examples (with shown output) that work after copy-pasting should accompany each method
 - An illustrative visual example that presents a plot or animation should preferably accompany each method
 - A practical example that uses the method with real data should preferably accompany each method.
 Practical examples that study hyperparameter effects may also be provided.
-- Users should be able to easily run the illustrative or practical examples (e.g., via Google colab)
+- Users should be able to easily run the illustrative or practical examples (e.g., via Google Colab)
 - If an implemented method lacks an online explanation, an article that explains the method after its implemented should be preferably written

 The `Imbalance.jl` documentation indeed satisfies this set of design principles.
 Methods are associated with examples that can be copy-pasted, examples that demonstrate the operation of the technique visually and possibly, examples that use it with a real world dataset to improve the performance of a classification model.

+## Author Contributions

+Design: E. Wisam, A. Blaom.
+Implementation, tests and documentation: E. Wisam.
+Code and documentation review: A. Blaom.